YCCZhao/CarND-LaneLines-P1/writeup.md

 ## Shortcomings with my current pipeline:

-One potential shortcoming could be that incorrect lines would be returned if there no lines between lanes.
+One potential shortcoming could be that incorrect lines would be returned if there was no line between lanes.
 For older cities like Philadelphia, some lines on freeways were totally worn out.
-The pipeline would continue decrease the threshold until it picks up some random irrelevent lines.
+The pipeline would continue decreasing the threshold until it picked up some random irrelevent lines.

 Another shortcoming could be the computation time.
-Unlike processing a video saved locally, the pipeline would process live video.
-A moving car would need the imformation very fast so it can make its decision right away.
-The while loop i added to find thresholds could slow the process down.
+Unlike processing a video saved locally, the pipeline would need to process live video.
+A moving car would need the imformation in a very short time so it can make its decision right away.
+The while loop I added to find thresholds could slow the process down.

 One other shortcoming could be when lines are out of interets region.
-A car would make a sudden turn to avoid hazard condition.
-That could cause lanes out of interest region, and the pipeline would have troubles detect the lanes.
+A car would make a sudden turn in some cases of emergency.
+That could cause lanes out of interest region, and the pipeline would have troubles to detect the lanes.
 The pipeline wouldn't work when the car is changing lanes either.

 ## Possible improvements to my pipeline:

 A possible improvement would be to include line changing trends while extrapolating left and right lanes.
-For example combine gradient of line paramters and output of `hough_lines()` to find the left and right lanes.
+For example combine gradient of the line paramters and output of `hough_lines()` to find the left and right lanes.
+The line history could provide important information when lines were hard to detect.

-Another potential improvement could be to change Hough line Transform parameters based on number of edges identified, insteady of starting at a fixed value and change incrementally.
+Another potential improvement could be to change Hough line Transform parameters based on number of edges identified, instead of starting at a fixed value and change incrementally.

 Also if I had more time, I would look into how I could use other methods to better process images before edge detection.
 Making the lane lines pop out more and filter noise such as tire marks would increase the accuracy.